gillianoc/COMP3005-A3/README.md

 To execute this program, use an IDE that supports Java (such as IntelliJ).
 Alternatively, it can be run from the command line using the following steps:
-- Download the repository to your computer
-- Open a bash terminal
 - Navigate to the location of the project, then within the project to src > main > java
 - compile with 'javac StudentManager.java'
 - run with 'java StudentManager'

-IMPORTANT NOTE:
+IMPORTANT NOTES:
-This program does not have error checking implemented, which means all data inputted for queries must conform to field requirements (i.e. not null and/or unique if applicable), be the correct data type, and correct format (in the case of dates, which must be 'yyyy-mm-dd').
+1) This program does not have error checking implemented, which means all data inputted for queries must conform to field requirements (i.e. not null and/or unique if applicable), be the correct data type, and correct format (in the case of dates, which must be 'yyyy-mm-dd').

+2) It is assumed that the Student table has already been created and its initial values have been set.
+For users who wish to do this, see Student_SQL_initial.txt for the SQL statements to create and initialize the table.